This was the first, experimental page I wrote for Vajrayana Now. The interest and discussion in the comments inspired me to write more.

 At the Buddhist Geeks conference last weekend we had an unplugged Vajrayana get-together.
 ‘Unplugged’ is the BGeeks’ term for participant convened breakout sessions.
 Conference goers suggest themes they’d like to discuss and spend the afternoons in small groups mulling over those topics.
 It’s a great idea.
 Some of the most memorable moments of the two conferences I attended were from unplugged conversations.

 The unplugged Vajrayana attendees were remarkably varied.
 There were several long-termers, people who had studied and practiced for between ten and twenty years in depth in one tradition with one primary teacher.
-They included students of Lama Tharchin Rinpoche, Reggie Ray, Sogyal Rinpoche and Ngak’chang Rinpoche and Khandro Déchen.1 Some had taken vows of samaya2 about as hard-core Vajrayana as you can get.
-There were also some self-declared newbies, with little or no experience but lots of interest.
-And there were some in the middle, who had spent some years practicing in one lineage – Shambhala, for example – or were checking out different teachers.
+They included students of Lama Tharchin Rinpoche, Reggie Ray, Sogyal Rinpoche and Ngak’chang Rinpoche and Khandro Déchen.
+Some had taken vows of samaya, the Buddhist Tantric commitments.
+There were also some self-declared newbies, with little or no experience but lots of interest, and others, who had spent some years practicing in one lineage – Shambhala, for example – or were checking out different teachers.

-Likewise, the collective experience in the group ranged from about as negative as you can get (leaving after the first hour of a day-long event) to the other extreme (more than a decade of joy, fun, personal transformation, lifelong friendships and support).
-The range of experiences between those polarities included confusion when faced with the variety and complexity of practices, lack of explanations, feeling ‘fine with the weirdness,’ a desire for more overt contractual agreements with students, and awe at the presence of the Lama.
-Probably there was much more, but those are the points that I remember.
+One person in the group had left a day-long event after the first hour, disappointed.
+Another said they had experienced more than a decade of joy, fun, personal transformation, lifelong friendships, and support.
+The range of experiences between those polarities included confusion when faced with the variety and complexity of practices, lack of explanations, feeling ‘fine with the weirdness,’ a desire for more overt contractual agreements with students, and awe in the presence of the Lama.
+Probably there were many more, but those are the points that I remember.

 Despite the differences among us, there was a consensus that Vajrayana is increasingly inaccessible, and I want to focus on this here.
 There were other points raised, but how to increase accessibility was the most interesting unanswered question for me.

-Everyone agreed that the transition from ‘interested in Vajrayana but not practicing’ to ‘regularly practicing with support’ is difficult, but different participants framed the problem differently.
-Here are the various takes.
-I am reporting a variety of views and ideas: they weren’t all shared by everyone present.3 Also, you’ll see there’s an emphasis on teachers.
-That’s because, in Vajrayana, the personal relationship with the teacher is very important:
+Everyone agreed that the transition from ‘interested in Vajrayana but not practicing’ to ‘regularly practicing with support’ is difficult, but participants framed the problem differently.
+Below are the various takes.
+I am reporting a variety of views and ideas: they weren’t all shared by everyone present.1 Also, you’ll see there’s an emphasis on teachers.
+That’s because, in Vajrayana, the personal relationship with the teacher is central.

 There aren’t enough enlightened teachers